Dr. Dawn Kingston, PhD, RN

-The Royal Alexandra Hospital Foundation in Edmonton and the University of Calgary’s Faculty of Nursing have joined to fund research into anxiety and depression in pregnant women and the long term outcomes on their health and the health of their children.
+The Royal Alexandra Hospital Foundation in Edmonton and the University of Calgary’s Faculty of Nursing have renewed joint funding for research into anxiety, depression and mental health for women across the entire life span and the long-term outcomes on their health and the health of their children.

-Chair recipient, associate professor Dawn Kingston, is a noted researcher whose been working in the perinatal mental health area for more than 10 years.
-New evidence is shifting the understanding of perinatal mental health globally, she explains.
+Chair holder, associate professor Dawn Kingston, is a noted researcher who has been working in the perinatal mental health area for more than 15 years.
+The creation of the HOPE Digital Mental Health Platform (or HOPE App), is one of the most notable successes of the chair, cemented during the first term.

 Royal Alexandra Hospital Foundation